turingschool-examples/fitlit-starter-kit/DTR.md

 #### Abilities & Growth Expectations (Technical strengths and areas for desired improvement):

-Mentioned above.
+* Horacio - DRY
-* Karl - dynamic codesets.
+* Melissa - growth in visualing code, being able to process the bigger picture.

 #### Workload Expectations (What features do we each want to work on?):